mmontossi/cachers/README.md

 end
 ```
+NOTE: Updates work automatically when records are saved, there is no need to add a method to replace values.

+## Usage

-You may like to delegate some methods directly to the cacher:
+You can delegate methods directly to the cacher:
 ```ruby
 class User < ActiveRecord::Base